Ultimate Pottery Glazing Tools & Supplies Guide

 Funnel

 A funnel is a simple yet helpful tool.
-Use it for pouring glaze while preventing spilling.
-Nopro Plastic Funnel, Set of 3 is a basic set of differently sized funnels that you can use.
+Use it to pour glaze while preventing spills.
+No-Pro Plastic Funnel, Set of 3 is a basic set that you can use.

 Drill

-You can use a drill to help in mixing glaze and produce a smooth and even glaze.
+You can use a drill to help mix glaze and produce a smooth, even glaze.
 You just need to secure a drill bit in place and begin using it to mix your glaze.
 Black+Decker 20V Max Cordless Drill is a rechargeable drill that’s comfortable and efficient to use.

 Drill Attachment

 Join the drill attachment to the tip of the drill above and use it to mix the dry glaze.
-Check out this Paint and Mud Mixer for drill.
+Check out this Paint and Mud Mixer.

 Glaze Mixer Pint Bottle Mixer

-This Handheld Milk Frother is a mixer that can be used when preparing glaze to reach the desired consistency and create an even mixture.
+This Handheld Milk Frother is a mixer is used when preparing glaze to reach the desired consistency and create an even mixture.

 Glazing Work Surfaces

-To be able to comfortably work on your pieces and create your desired decorations by glazing, a spacious work surface is essential.
+To comfortably work on your pieces and create the decorations you desire through glazing, a spacious work surface is essential.

 Worktable